Hot Wheels Elite: 1966 TV Series Batmobile

 - SRP:$ 79.99

 Review by AJProDie-Cast

 Batman was a 1960's American television series based on the DC comic book character of the same name.
-It stared Adam West and Burt Ward as Batman and Robin, respectively—two crime-fighting heroes who defend Gotham City and followed the campy and "corny" feel that the comic also had at the time.
+It starred Adam West and Burt Ward as Batman and Robin, respectively—two crime-fighting heroes who defend Gotham City and followed the campy and "corny" feel that the comic also had at the time.

 One of the coolest things from the show was the redesigned Batmobile.
-It comes in the typical flat black, silver labeled, windowed, and saying shadowed box of the Hot Wheels Elite series
+It comes in the typical flat black, silver labeled, windowed, and saying shadowed box of the Hot Wheels Elite series.

 The 1966 Batmobile is beautiful and was part of so many childhood memories (watching it on channel 56... way past its prime time release), that I looked forward to getting it into my collection.

 The Elite versions are wonderful.
 Look at how many parts open and with such quality.